Ivy League Acceptance Rates 2026: What You're Up Against

 The “Big Three” Ivy League schools, plus Columbia, are likely the most selective

 Harvard, Princeton, and Yale—known as the “Big Three”—are historically the three toughest Ivy League schools to get into.
 In recent years, they have been joined by Columbia in the top half of the Ivy League schools in terms of selectivity.
-Although Princeton’s 2025 admissions data are not yet public, we expect this trend to continue.
+Although Princeton and Harvard’s 2026 admissions data is not yet public, we expect this trend to continue.

 In 2021, Columbia edged past Princeton and Harvard to become the most competitive Ivy.
-A few years later and with an acceptance rate of 3.59%, Harvard reclaimed its position as the hardest Ivy League school to get into.
-However, for the class of 2029, Harvard has declined reporting its acceptance data, positioning Columbia as the most competitive out of those that reported data.
+A few years later, with an acceptance rate of 3.59%, Harvard reclaimed its position as the hardest Ivy League school to get into.
+However, with Harvard delaying the reporting of its class of 2030 acceptance data, Columbia (4.23%) and Yale (4.24%) are currently positioned as the most competitive out of those that did report data.

-Dartmouth reported a record high number of early decision applicants, tied with the class of 2028’s early decision applicants.
-Overall, they’ve experienced a steady increase in volume of applications for the past five years.
-This is the fifth consecutive year the school has received over 28,000 applications.
-To date, the class of 2029 represents a 32% increase over the number of applications in 2020.
+Last year, Dartmouth reported a record high number of early decision applicants, but for the class of 2030, they have yet to share this data.
+Overall, they’ve experienced a steady increase in volume of applications for the past six years, with a 2.24% increase since last year alone.
+This is the sixth consecutive year the school has received over 28,000 applications.
+But despite this rise in number of applications, the acceptance rate actually decreased by about 0.88%.
+To date, the class of 2030 represents a 34.91% increase over the number of applications in 2020.
+Still, it remains the Ivy with the highest acceptance rate (5.8%) among the schools that have currently released data for this cycle.

 Selectivity is highly associated with Ivy League rankings; that is, the highest-ranked schools tend to have the lowest acceptance rates.